 The Ronald Williams Library is located west of the Science Building.
-It has five floors totalling over 150,000 square feet and contains approximately 650,000 volumes, 1600 reader stations, and numerous study areas.
+It has five floors totalling over 150,000 square feet and contains approximately 650,000 volumes, 915 reader stations, and numerous study areas.
 Special features include facilities for the handicapped, private study areas for faculty and graduate students, and two classrooms for library instruction.
 In addition, over 850,000 other educational support items such as recordings, microfilms, maps, documents, filmstrips and pamphlets are housed in the Library.
-Check at the main Circulation Desk for Library hours.
+Additional information is available on the Library's home page at www.neiu.edu/users/uneiulib/.